 Broadscale Environmental Monitoring Programs (BEMPs) are also in place in most marine farming regions.
 The objective of BEMPs is to document broadscale trends for key environmental parameters, thereby allowing assessment of the cumulative environmental effects of finfish aquaculture in the region.

 - Monthly water quality sampling

-- Annual/bi-annual surveys for seafloor fauna and chemistry, seagrass and deep and inshore reef
+- Annual/bi-annual surveys for seafloor fauna and chemistry, seagrass and deep reefs and inshore reefs

-- Annual BEMP reports prepared each year that detail all environmental monitoring undertaken and the results of that monitoring
+- Annual BEMP reports prepared and published each year that detail all environmental monitoring undertaken and the results of that monitoring

 Annual Environmental Review reports are prepared each year by licence holders in some regions.
-These reports summarise all environmental monitoring undertaken and performance against environmental licence compliance standards for the preceding year.
+These reports summarise all environmental monitoring undertaken and performance against environmental licence conditions for the preceding year.

-Noise monitoring surveys can be required of industry in response to public complaints about marine based finfish farming activities.
+Noise monitoring surveys can be required of industry in response to public complaints about marine finfish farms.
 EPA also conducts independent noise monitoring.

-The environmental licence conditions for inland fish farms are being progressively updated by EPA Tasmania.
-All large farms that discharge to surface waters will be required to undertake regular water quality monitoring of physicochemical parameters such as dissolved oxygen, suspended solids and total and dissolved nutrients for farm intake waters and effluent discharges.
-In stream biological monitoring of algae and macroinvertebrate communities for waterways that receive effluent discharges may also be required.
+The environmental licence conditions for freshwater fish farms are being progressively updated by the EPA.
+All large farms that discharge to surface waters will be required to undertake regular water quality monitoring of physicochemical parameters such as dissolved oxygen, suspended solids and total and dissolved nutrients for farm intake waters, effluent discharges and downstream environment.
+In-stream biological monitoring of algae and macroinvertebrate communities for waterways that receive effluent discharges may also be required.
 Record keeping and reporting for stocking biomass, waste volumes and waste disposal processes will also be required.

-Review of Regulatory Requirements for Marine Based Salmonid Aquaculture
+Review of Regulatory Requirements for Marine Salmonid Aquaculture